In vitro antifungal susceptibility pattern of Candida species isolated from gastroesophageal candidiasis

-Background: Gastroesophageal candidiasis is a common infection among HIV/AIDS patients and who are taking PPI and H2RAs drugs.
+Background: Gastroesophageal candidiasis is a common infection among HIV/AIDS patients and those who are taking PPI and H2RAs drugs.
 More than 20 Candida spp. can cause different types of mucocutaneous infections in humans.
 The present study was conducted to assess the antifungal susceptibility testing of clinical Candida spp. isolated from gastroesophageal lesions.

-Conclusion: With regard to the increase of fluconazole-resistant Candida species, it is necessary to determine the in vitro antifungal susceptibility pattern of clinical isolates for the best management of infection and to prevent the emergence of drug resistant isolates.
+Conclusion: With regard to the increase in fluconazole-resistant Candida species, it is necessary to determine the in vitro antifungal susceptibility pattern of clinical isolates for the best management of infection and to prevent the emergence of drug resistant isolates.

-Keywords: Antifungal susceptibility testing, Candida spp., Gastroesophageal
+Keywords: antifungal susceptibility testing, Candida spp., gastroesophageal.

 - Antifungal susceptibility testing

 Samaranayake L, Fidel P, Sweet S, Teanpaisan R, Coogan M, Blignaut E, et al. Fungal infections associated with HIV infection.
 Oral Dis 2002;8:151-60.

 Choi JH, Lee CG, Lim YJ, Kang HW, Lim CY, Choi J-S. Prevalence and risk factors of esophageal candidiasis in healthy individuals: a single center experience in Korea.
 Yonsei Med 2013;54:160-5.